XPG Lancer RGB 6000 32GB DDR5 Black Kit

 - Stand-out features of the XPG Lancer RGB DDR5 kit include its SK Hynix chips, vibrant RGB illumination with a thicker diffuser, impressive performance despite higher latency, and compatibility with the latest platforms.

 The kit we got is rated for 6000MHz frequency (Bandwidth of PC5 48000).
 The kit supports XMP 3.0, making it compatible with Intel Alder Lake chipsets only.
 Here are the full XPG Lancer RGB 6000 Black specifications:

 Let’s take a closer look at the kit followed by the test results with overclocking.

-The XPG Lancer RGB kits are available in multiple 16GB and 32GB modules.
-There is no less than 16GB module and the maximum density per module is 16GB.
+The XPG Lancer RGB kits are available in multiple 16GB (16×1) and 32GB (16×2) module, so its only in modules of 16GB.
 These kits support a maximum of 6000MHz frequency with a minimum of 5200MHz frequency.
-This particular series kits come in 16GB x 1, and 16GB x 2 configurations.
 Our kit has two modules with a capacity of each being 16GB.
 The XMP 3.0 has a single profile stored in it:

 - Profile 1 has 6000MHz speed with the timing of 40-40-40-76 at 1.35V

 It is an Unbuffered DIMM with a 288-pin layout (DDR5).
 There are kits available in the market with tight timings on 6000MHz like the GSkill kit having 36 CL.
 This would reduce the latency but at a high price tag.
 Click here to check the compatibility of these kits with the various motherboards.